 When you see an ad with a URL shortener for a great deal, consider navigating to the brand’s website yourself simply by using your address bar.
 Chances are you’ll find the same deal on their site.
 If not, it could be that the URL shortener you saw was being used by a scammer.

-There’s nothing wrong with clicking on a shortener, but if you do, make sure that the URL you wind up on looks legitimate (see URL spoofing techniques post!).
+There’s nothing wrong with clicking on a shortener, but if you do, make sure that the URL you visit looks legitimate (see our URL spoofing techniques post).

 Another technique scammers might use to get your credit card information is phishing.
 It’s a very popular and effective way to hack someone by using carefully crafted emails.
 They will usually offer you discounts or offers that are too hard to resist.
 They can also include a spoofed URL, which will lead you to an order page and make their fraud even more convincing.